 (Him, puzzled)- He Doesn't look Gnuish!

 Creed, ethnic origin, traditions and institutions, the eminent Dr Lévi-Strauss tells us, a by-product of a world that started without us and one day will end without us.
 A place where despite appearances, and without any disrespect, we all did come from the same stardust and like it or not, end up in the same cosmic cauldron.
 So that for now and on the purely physical level let's at least realise and accept that tectonic plates move and are still capable of making mountains come and go.
 That a small planetary wobble can make all mammals including man extinct, that volcanic ash-induced ice ages covering continents with hundreds of meters of unliveable deep frost are not a thing of the past, in short that life and the earth have not stopped evolving now that we're here.
 That whale skulls and enormous jawbones have been found in the high Peruvian Andes and that lush northern Africa covered with savanahs and lakes turned into the burning Sahara as recently as 10 000 years ago and that none of this had much to do with human activity or divine punishment.
-And so that while it behoves us to stop cutting down trees and bloody well clean up our industrial act, greenhouse periods also form part of planetary seasons making that we'll always only be that flame in the pan, that off-spring of light, that spark in boots, in trousers and skirts, that short wild dance in the universe, together with our bosom friends those wonderful plants and their amazing architecture, those wonderful insects and sometimes bizarre looking striped, spotted, hoofed, pawed, clawed, scaled, horned, finned, furred or feathered cousins of ours.
+And so that while it behoves us to stop cutting down trees and bloody well clean up our industrial act, greenhouse periods also form part of planetary seasons making that we'll always only be that flame jumped into the flambé pan, that off-spring of light, that spark in boots, in trousers and skirts, that short wild dance in the universe, together with our bosom friends those superb plants and their amazing architecture, those wonderful insects and sometimes bizarre looking striped, spotted, hoofed, pawed, clawed, scaled, horned, finned, furred or feathered cousins of ours.
 A ball, a dance, too crazy, too magnificent to end until the fires die, only to spring up elsewhere in that long, long night... likely with entirely new creatures and crop in attendance.

 We, the third force then between volcanic and solar action only until these very fires through core exhaustion and solidification or else some sort of collision decide to alter everything, and we're asked not so to quietly to dematerialise.
 Adaptation by disappearance, as it's called, also referred to as the evolution of extinction.
 Unless of course we did manage to get away, circling a new sun/star by way of moon and asteroid hopping.
 But NONE of these aspects adequately reflected in contemporary philosophical treatises and dissertations having come to public attention, still carefully looking the other way, still carefully building outmoded thought on outmoded thought only for completely adrift academic purposes.
 In which no free and open philosophical search takes place, positions firmly pre-taken, and all subsequent energy wasted on defending them.
 With abstrusity sometimes bordering on the perverse, lacking any link to people's lives.
 As if the word 'new' itself anathema, with the cultural divide between science and the contemplative humanities a case of two solitudes.
 As for the rest, this has nothing to do with the quality of our thinkers, but over the centuries and even now, where out of some sort of obedience they arbitrarily apply what is commonly called premature closure, likened by me to serious intellectual coitus interruptus.
 Through convention compartmentalised or ideologically lobotomised man, carefully constructing sometimes admirable but nevertheless, by now incomplete thought, dismissing the idea that what is ultimately required is not so much the spinning of ever more thought... but more courage, a minimal degree of metaphysical defiance.